Our Commitment to Inclusive Action Speaking Louder than Diverse Words

 We will never know it all and to further explore opportunities of being the student.

 We reflected upon these findings in relation to our why, remembering the importance of living out our purpose as an organization so that others may do the same.
 Now, we are full-circle.

-Our purpose is to focus on creating solutions that aid in closing the leadership and equity gap for women, while also curating spaces where people are represented and included irrespective of how they identify and prescribe.
+Our purpose is to focus on creating solutions that aid in closing the leadership and equity gap for women across the gender and racial spectrum, while also curating spaces where people are represented and included irrespective of how they identify and prescribe.

 We understand that our perspective (mostly stemming from cis female view) must be intentional in thought and action with regard to the ways we communicate and lead this organization.
 No member of an underrepresented group is obligated to educate others on the impact of systemic oppression on their lives; however, we welcome and encourage those willing to share their perspectives and lived experiences to help us and our partners/clients delve deeper into our understanding of the change, effort, and action necessary to move the needle on closing the gap.

 We are committed to ensuring that we better our messaging and communication so that our intent is reflected through action.
 We can do better and are committed to doing so.
-Committing ourselves to this work will increase the effectiveness of our impact and the value we bring to both our community and to our partners/clients.
-Moving forward, we will:
+Committing ourselves to this work will increase the effectiveness of our impact and the value we bring to both our community and to our partners, sponsors, and clients.
+Moving forward, we will continue to:

 Investigate and address our personal biases and privilege on a continual basis